ohainaut/SatConAnalytic/README.md

 - obsSky.py	main interface to plot the sky over an observatory
 - objectCalendar.py	main interface to plot an object's calendar
 - satDots.py: discrete simulation of the constellation.
+- earthMap.py: map of the Earth with number of satellites.

 ## Other implementation